Development tools for a better you

 In building a world for sand tray whatever one feels is important can be included in the world, and the world could focus on any topic.
 Building and working inside this world may help to make sense of the world, to explore an issue without the fear of directly talking about it, and to feel more in control of a situation.

 There are many reasons why a child could benefit from play therapy or sand tray work.
 Listed below is a sample of some of the issues a child could work through in play therapy or sand tray therapy.

-Here at Life Skills Resource Group we have two therapists who are ready to work with your child or children.
-Amy Smith, MS is a Licensed Mental Health Counselor and Jessica Carmean, MS is a Registered Mental Heath Counselor Intern.
-Both Amy and Jessica have extensive experience helping children who are hurting or in need of tools to manage everyday issues.
+Here at Life Skills Resource Group we have four therapists who are ready to work with your child or children.
+Amy Smith, MS is a Licensed Mental Health Counselor and Registered Play Therapist, Jessica Conaway, MS is a Licensed Mental Health Counselor, and Elena Sledge, M. Ed, is a Registered Mental Health Counselor Intern.
+Amy, Jessica, and Elena have extensive experience helping children who are hurting or in need of tools to manage everyday issues.
 Parents will be an integral part of the counseling process however children will be the main focus of play therapy as well as any sand tray work.